00StevenG/KCCScrollViewContext/README.md

 * additional delegate callbacks for ‘will scroll’ and ‘did scroll’ events with content edge detection (UIRectEdge) and scrollview bounce events.
 * completion block handlers for UIScrollView’s built in animated methods (setContentOffset:animated: / scrollRectToVisible:animated:)
 * additional zooming callbacks when the user initiates zooming at and past the minimum or maximum zoom scale.
-* UIScrollViewDelegate and it’s extended protocols (UITableViewDelegate and so on) methods are forwarded to the original delegate (such as UITableViewController).
+* UIScrollViewDelegate and its extended protocols (UITableViewDelegate and so on) methods are forwarded to the original delegate (such as UITableViewController).

 How to use: